kdl-org/kdl/SPEC.md

 * Any decimal digit (0-9)
 * Any [non-identifier characters](#non-identifier-characters)

+Additionally, the following initial characters impose limitations on subsequent
+characters:

-Additionally, the `-` character can only be used as an initial character if the second character is *not* a digit.
-This allows identifiers to look like `--this`, and removes the ambiguity of having an identifier look like a negative number.
+* the `+` and `-` characters can only be used as an initial character if the second character is *not* a digit.
+If the second character is `.`, then the third character must *not* be a digit.
+* the `.` character can only be used as an initial character if the second character is *not* a digit.

+This allows identifiers to look like `--this` or `.md`, and removes the ambiguity of having an identifier look like a number.

 #### Non-identifier characters